YangF0917/StandupBot/README.md

 sort `<SortType> <Option>`:
 - performs the sorting with the SortType specified, user field for volunteering is optional

+advice:
+- generates advice

+number:
+- generates a cool fact about a random number

 ### SortTypes
 alpha
 - creates standup order in alphabetical order